CANTON An autopsy report on Betty D. Babcock, the woman found buried behind a trailer in Stockholm, revealed that her death was a homicide.

 The report follows an extensive investigation by state police along with forensic pathologist Dr. Michael Sikirica.

-Ms. Rain said she was unable to release more details because the investigation is ongoing.
+Ms. Rain said she was unable to release more details because the investigation was ongoing.

 The release specifically used the word homicide and did not specify whether Mrs. Babcock was murdered.

 I did not say murder, Ms. Rain said.
-Its a homicide and I will determine charges after speaking with the ME and police.
+Its a homicide and I will determine charges after speaking with the ME [medical examiner] and police.